JoshGo6/InstallingGoOnUbuntu/test.md

     ```bash
     go version go1.22.5 linux/amd64
     ```

+### Download a package

+Now that the installatin and configuration is complete, build out the directory structure and download a package by doing thefollowing:

 1. Create a directory structure that contains a `GitHub` directory for source control, by running: